ManuelePasini/slides-markdown/slides/digital_twins.md

   - Gets queried at runtime and merged with the data stored in Time Structured Merge (.tsm) files and Time Structured Index (.tsi) files, which index the .tsm files.
 - Each write requests follows:
   - Is appended to the end of the WAL file;
-  - The write request is stored in an in-memory cache and sorted by key (measurement name, the tag set and the unique field key).
+  - The write request is stored in an in-memory cache and data is sorted by key (measurement name, tag set and unique field key).
   - Once cache's size is above a threshold, a snapshot is taken and saved as .tsm file.
 Corresponding WAL entries are removed
 - .tsi files are created with a similar procedure WAL + cache.